-Egypt is recovering from the turmoil that began with the January Revolution of 2011.
+Egypt has been in political turmoil since the January Revolution of 2011.
 President Hosni Mubarak resigned in February 2011, and his successor President Mohammed Morsi remained in office only a year – he was ousted by the army in July 2013, after weeks of mass protests against his rule.
 A new constitution was approved in January 2014, which was seen as being more inclusive of Christians, especially the Coptic Church.
 The current President, General Abdel al-Sisi, was elected in May 2014.

 Egypt’s cities and agricultural activity are concentrated along the banks of the Nile and its delta; the rest of the country is mostly desert.
 The economy depends on agriculture, tourism and cash remittances from Egyptians working abroad, mainly in Saudi Arabia and the Gulf.
-The capital, Cairo, is Africa’s largest city, with about 7 million people (city) or 17 million (greater urban area).
+Cairo is Africa’s largest city, with about 7 million people (city) or 17 million (greater urban area).

 About 90% of Egyptians are Muslim and 10% Christian.
 Most Egyptian Christians belong to the historic Coptic Orthodox church, but there has been a marked growth in recent years in the number of Christians from a Muslim background, and the Cairo church Kasr El Dobara is the largest evangelical church in the Middle East.
 Christians face restrictions and sometimes, especially recently, violent attacks.